We are increasingly talking about personalization and employee experience in human resources management and operations.

 There are several approaches to determining who should take which course, and this comes with various levels of complexity.
 Here are a few examples:

-This method requires that all employees who occupy the same functions are enrolled in the same courses.
+- Method 1 - By department and/or by workstation.
+This method requires that all employees who occupy the same functions are enrolled in the same professional development.

 Of course, you can mix these approaches or use others!
 The important thing is to understand the needs of your teams to offer the solutions that will have the most impact.